lifebit-ai/cloudos-cli/README.md

 JOB_PARAMS="cloudos/examples/rnatoy.config"
 ```

-As you can see, a file with the job parameters is required to configure the
+As you can see, a file with the job parameters is used to configure the
 job.
 This file could be a regular `nextflow.config` file or any file with the
 following structure: